Chinese becoming familiar with 'Teacher Jo' Jokic

 When the Nuggets beat the fan-favorite Lakers, Chinese fans showed grace.

-"Denver Nuggets beat Laker just now. (smiley emoji blowing a kiss) Is Teacher Jo going to win the championship this year?" posted a person called From Cambrian.
+"Denver Nuggets beat Lakers just now. (smiley emoji blowing a kiss) Is Teacher Jo going to win the championship this year?" posted a person called From Cambrian.

-Someone with the handle "hello first meet" on May 23 when the Nuggets won the Western Conference Finals philosophized: "The Denver Nuggets swept the Lakers and reached the NBA Finals for the first time.
-Congratulations!" hello first meet then added a nice thought.
+Someone with the handle "hello first meet" on May 23 when the Nuggets won the Western Conference finals philosophized: "The Denver Nuggets swept the Lakers and reached the NBA Finals for the first time.
+Congratulations!"

-"Tonight, Venus in the western sky is accompanied by the moon, which is very clear!"

 And from Wow WaCow USA: "The Nuggets have the highest offensive efficiency in the playoffs.
 Facing the Heat, which ranks 6th in defense, they will stage a wonderful contradictory battle."